-Here are the best controller settings for most Apex players today.
-While some controllers offer bonus features, such as paddles, and there are different controller techniques, like claw, we’re going to be focusing on what works for a standard controller with a regular technique.
+If you’re thinking of switching or have already changed and are looking for the optimal controller settings, here are some of the best.
+Some controllers offer bonus features, such as paddles and different controller techniques, like a claw, but we will focus on what works for a standard controller and technique.

 While it does come down to preference, you might want to consider putting crouch on a toggle.
-This will allow you to be sure that you aren’t required to take your thumb off the joystick to remain crouched and are able to look around freely while in the crouched position.
+This will allow you to be sure that you aren’t required to take your thumb off the joystick to remain crouched and can look around freely while in the crouched position.

 Movement and aiming